• Skip to primary navigation

 Here's a healthy, savory, and easy Adobong Labong recipe that is made with bamboo shoots, vinegar, soy sauce, and spices.
 It is a simple yet delicious dish that is perfect for lunch or dinner and one of the easy Filipino recipes that you can try!

 Looking for delicious Filipino dishes?
-Try my Adobong Kangkong, Easy Laing, Delicious Kangkong with Quail Eggs.
+Try my Adobong Kangkong, Easy Laing, Lumpia in a Bowl, and this delicious Kangkong with Quail Eggs.

 a bowl of adobong labong